1969 Rose Bowl

 The 1969 Rose Bowl was the 55th edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Wednesday, January 1.
-The top-ranked Ohio State Buckeyes of the Big Ten Conference defeated the defending national champions - #2 USC Trojans of the Pacific-8 Conference, 27–16.
+The game was a de facto national championship game, as both teams were competing for the Associated Press (AP) title.
+The top-ranked Ohio State Buckeyes of the Big Ten Conference defeated the defending national champions - #2 USC Trojans of the Pacific-8 Conference, 27-16, to claim their sixth national championship and first consensus national championship since 1942.
 Sophomore quarterback Rex Kern of Ohio State was the Player of the Game.

 Heisman Trophy winner O. J. Simpson rushed for 171 yards and an 80-yard touchdown run, but USC had five turnovers, including an interception and a fumble by Simpson.
 It was only the second #1 vs. #2 matchup in the Rose Bowl, the first was six years earlier.
 It was the first time in the history of the Big 9(Ten) – PCC/Big Ten – AAWU agreements that two unbeaten teams met in the Rose Bowl.

 It was the first of four Rose Bowl matchups between the head coaches; Woody Hayes of Ohio State and USC's John McKay.
 It was the first of three with the national championship on the line for both schools.

 Teams

-This was only the second time in the Rose Bowl where the #1 and #2 teams in the AP Poll played and only the third time in a bowl game: the 1963 Rose Bowl was the first and the 1964 Cotton Bowl Classic was the second.
-It was the 12th time overall that the #1 and #2 team faced each other since the inception of the AP Poll in 1936.
-The Bowl Championship Series was created later to make at least one matchup of the top two teams in the nation.
+This was only the second time in the Rose Bowl where the #1 and #2 teams in the AP poll played and only the third time in a bowl game: the 1963 Rose Bowl was the first and the 1964 Cotton Bowl Classic was the second.
+It was the 12th time overall that the #1 and #2 team faced each other since the inception of the AP poll in 1936.
+The Bowl Coalition, Bowl Alliance, BCS, and College Football Playoff were created later to make at least one matchup of the top two teams in the nation.